JakubPradeniak/JakubPradeniak/README.md

 If you want to contact me (whatever the reason - collab, job offer or just to chat) it would be the best to reach out to me via LinkedIn message (my profile: https://www.linkedin.com/in/jakub-pradeniak/) or email: jakub.pradeniak@bluenet.cz.
 ___
 ### For recruiters
-Right now I have full-time contract, but you can rach out to me with some smaller (part-time) FE projects.
+Right now I have full-time contract, but you can reach out to me with some smaller (part-time) FE projects.
 My CVs (updated regularly):
 * English version: https://github.com/JakubPradeniak/JakubPradeniak/blob/master/cv_en.pdf or cv_en.html
 * Czech version: https://github.com/JakubPradeniak/JakubPradeniak/blob/master/cv.pdf or cv.html